-It was roughly one year ago when the final “Breaking Bad” episodes hit the airwaves.
-Late last month, “Sopranso” creator David Chase revealed what he meant with that fade to black finale for his New Jersey clan.
+The final “Breaking Bad” episode aired Sep.
+29, 2013.
+Since then, “Sopranos” creator David Chase revealed what he meant with that fade to black finale for his New Jersey clan.

 Either way, anyone unfamiliar with both shows deserves to devour each drama season by season.
 The shows represent the pinnacle of our obsession with morally bankrupt souls.
 They showcase anti-heroes who deserve to rot in jail, not lead extraordinary lives teeming with heartache.

 So why did we root them all on as they stayed footsteps ahead of the law?